 Cognitive dissonance is critical since coming to faith is only the beginning of becoming undeceived.
 Faith communities exist to deepen belief but also to create experiences of cognitive dissonance.
 That way, fervor is held in tension with our fallenness.
 Otherwise, faith communities are likely to reframe reality to fit their beliefs when they discover that some of their strategies to change the world might be incorrect.

-3 Chip Heath & Dan Heath, Switch: How to Change Things When Change is Hard (New York, NY: Broadway Books, 2010), p.
-4.
+3 Chip Heath & Dan Heath, Switch: How to Change Things When Change is Hard (Broadway Books, 2010), 4.

 4 “Planning for the Sequel,” The Economist, June 19, 2010, 73.